TroyWilliams3687/documentos/en/documents/python.md

 ```
 $ python --version
-Python 3.9.2
+Python 3.9.5
 ```

->NOTE: All people working with the document repository that will build the documents (i.e. transform the markdown to HTML) should be on the same version of Python.
+>NOTE: All people working with the document repository that will build the documents (i.e. transform the Markdown to HTML) should be on the same version of Python.
 I don't think this has to be a strict requirement, but Python might do things differently from version to version.
 If different versions are in use, it might mean slightly different output results that may not be caught.
 Unexpected errors may occur as well.
 At a minimum, all repository users should be on the same major version of Python.

 >NOTE: In reality, it should be fine to use any of the v3.9 series for example and not have problems.
 However, if there is a specific language feature that is not available in older versions that would break the build for others.

 ### Installers

-- Current Version of Python: <https://www.python.org/downloads/release/python-392/>
+- Current Version of Python: <https://www.python.org/downloads/release/python-395/>
 - All installers for windows: <https://www.python.org/downloads/windows/>

 ## Installation (Recommended)